April 30, 2021

 Improving vehicle operational efficiency

 In order to reach their ambitious greenhouse gas emission reduction goals, the City’s Fleet Division needed a telematics system with features for electric vehicle (EV) fleet management and fuel efficiency reporting.

 HOW THEY’RE REACHING IT

 With Samsara, the Fleet Department now has reliable data and insights into the total cost of ownership for their traditional gasoline vehicles.
 This data, along with the Fleet Electrification Report, allow the division to assess which of their vehicles are good candidates to transition to EVs.
 In addition to gaining visibility into their EVs, the Fleet Department can now drill down into fuel use, energy efficiency, and idling across their fleet.

 With Samsara Idle and Fuel Reports, fleet manager Mark Stevens can use data to encourage other departments to be more fuel and energy efficient to reach their emissions reduction goals.
 “Now, I’m able to show our police department, for example, that they’re idling over our limit and work with them to get their idling times down,” said Stevens.
 “Samsara’s platform gives us complete visibility into our fleet, so we can make data-driven decisions about our operations.”

 READ THE FULL CASE STUDY: City of Sacramento

 EVs are projected to account for 10% of the light-duty vehicle market in just ten years.
 As the air pollution caused by driving traditional gasoline vehicles becomes a more pressing concern, EVs offer both consumers and organizations an alternative for a cleaner, low-emissions future.
-To learn more about Samsara’s EV fleet management solution, sign up for a free trial.
+Learn how to build your future EV fleet with Samsara as your trusted partner, or sign up for a free trial.